Mar-Issah/Chat-App/README.md

 <!-- USAGE EXAMPLES -->

 ## Usage
-Allows to chat or send message to another user.
+Allows to chat with and/or send message to another user.
 <!-- LICENSE -->

 ## License :page_facing_up: